druid-io/druid-io.github.io/_posts/2013-08-06-twitter-tutorial.md

 Enter your credentials when prompted.

 Once the node starts up you will see a bunch of logs about setting up properties and connecting to the data source.
 If you see crazy exceptions, you probably typed in your login information incorrectly.
-Eventually you will see a message like this that repeats periodically:
+If the server started properly you will see a message like this that repeats periodically:

 <pre><code>
 2013-05-17 23:04:59,793 INFO [chief-twitterstream] druid.examples.twitter.TwitterSpritzerFirehoseFactory - nextRow() has returned 1,000 InputRows